rebmitdoow/random-color/README.md

 }
 ```
 - Save and execute
-- After authorizing, go back to your spreadsheet and refresh the page to see your new tab
+- After authorizing, go back to your spreadsheet and refresh the page to see your new tab.